 Standard SRE templates assume one root cause and one deployment.
 Agent failures violate both.

 We ran our first three agent postmortems on a standard SRE template.
 All three came out inconclusive.
 The template demanded "the root cause" — a single line, a single change — and every agent failure we investigated had three or four contributing factors that were each insufficient alone.
-We renamed the field "contributing factors" instead of "root cause" and the remediation conversations changed shape immediately.
+Renaming the field "contributing factors" instead of "root cause" changed the remediation conversations immediately.
 Postmortems that end in "add a unit test" produce different follow-up than ones that end in "redesign the entity validation layer."

 A useful agent postmortem answers six things: